bodywork-ml/bodywork-pymc3-project/README.md

 All of the files used in this project can be found in the [bodywork-pymc3-project](https://github.com/bodywork-ml/bodywork-pymc3-project) repository on GitHub.
 You can use this repo, together with this guide, to train the model and then deploy the web API to a Kubernetes cluster.
 Alternatively, you can use this repo as a template for deploying your own machine learning projects.
 If you're new to Kubernetes, then don't worry - we've got you covered - read on.

-## Machine Learning Lifecycle
+## A Quick Comment on the Machine Learning Lifecycle

 <div align="center">
 <img src="https://bodywork-media.s3.eu-west-2.amazonaws.com/bodywork-pymc3-project-lifecycle.png"/>
 </div>

 We are going to recommend that the model is trained using the code in the [train_model.ipynb](https://github.com/bodywork-ml/bodywork-pymc3-project/blob/main/train_model.ipynb) notebook, which will persist all ML build artefacts to cloud object storage (AWS S3).
 We will then use [Bodywork](https://github.com/bodywork-ml/bodywork-core) to deploy the web API defined in the [serve_model.py](https://github.com/bodywork-ml/bodywork-pymc3-project/blob/main/serve_model.py) module, directly from this GitHub repo.

 This process should begin as a manual one, and once confidence in this process is establish, re-training can be automated by using Bodywork to deploy a two-stage train-and-serve pipeline that runs on a schedule - e.g., as demonstrated [here](https://bodywork.readthedocs.io/en/latest/quickstart_ml_pipeline/).

 ## A (very) Quick Introduction to Bayesian Inference